mrmonkington/actionplan/README.md

     - You can view decisions by meeting series
     - You can view decisions by project

+  - Host in charm cloud?! https://charm.sh/

+  - Use Click for cli

 You can maintain a contact list in `~/.local/actionplan/contacts.txt`

 You can integrate with your directory provider e.g. Google Contacts?